-Summary: Differentiate Your Business and Stand Out From the Crowd.
+Summary: Use PARAPET™ to Differentiate Your Business and Stand Out From the Crowd.

 While these seven service aspects may seem very basic to you, customers experience service failures every day.
 Customers and prospective customers have told The Dunvegan Group that when their vendor/supplier consistently delivers on all seven of these Business Essentials, they differentiate their business and exceed the customers’ expectations!

 By consistently delivering on these seven Business Essentials, you will set your business apart from the competitors and keep your customers coming back!

 The Dunvegan Group works with B2B companies to improve customer retention using The Platinum Rule®, “Treat other people the way they want to be treated.”
 Learn more about our solution.